jxhou/ContentExplorer/design docs/Router.md

 ## Summery
 Angular routing is based on dynamic component creation (see more detailed discussion in DynamicContent.md).
 Any routed components are implicitly declared as entryComponents which will be compiled by Angular to generate componentFactory, which can then be used to dynamically create a component.
 The route declaration actually results in two provider declarations: ANALYZE_FOR_ENTRY_COMPONENTS, and ROUTES, the former of which is the provider for entryComponents (declaring route components as entryComponents), the later is the provider of routing tree (adding components to the route tree).
 Both RouterModule.forRoot() and RouterModule.forChild() actually declare those two providers along with importing RouterModule.

+Notes: 10/24/2020
+The entryComponent declaration is obsolete since angular 9+ (Ivy render engine).
+Therefore ANALYZE_FOR_ENTRY_COMPONENTS probably has been dropped in route declaration.

 There are two types of routes: eagerly loaded or lazy loaded.

 1. Eagerly loaded modules are directly imported, while lazy loaded one is not imported at all, only referred using loadChildren.

 2. All the providers in all eagerly (direct/indirect) loaded modules are merged into root injector, so are available application wide.
 However all the providers declared or imported in lazy loaded modules are not available outside of the lazy module itself, although there is feature request mentioned in ref.
 15 to address this issue.
 Therefore any entryComponent declared in lazy load modules is not available, and can not be dynamically created outside of its module.

+Note: 10/24/20202
+With Angular 9+ (Ivy), entryComponent declaration is not required any more.
+As long as the you get a reference to the type of a component, you should be able to create it dynamically outside of the lazy loaded module.
+See setting implementation for details in DynamicContent.md.

 * 3. For eagerly loaded modules, RouterModule.forRoot(), RouterModule.forChild() are used in root module and feature modules respectively.
 Except loading router related singleton providers, forRoot() basically does same thing as forChild() by calling provideRoutes(routes) to define providers, which basically provide both ROUTES and ANALYZE_FOR_ENTRY_COMPONENTS tokens (see details in DynamicContent.md).
 ROUTES will add routes to router configuration, and ANALYZE_FOR_ENTRY_COMPONENTS will declare entryComponents, both of which take an object of type Routes.

 The routes declared by ROUTES token in either forRoot() or forChild() are referred to the root of router configuration.
 So a full path of routing is needed when configure a child route.
-So a root module and feature module independently add their routes to the router configuration using forRoot() or forChild(), if they are not related.
+So both root module and feature module independently add their routes to the router configuration using forRoot() or forChild(), if they are not related (not parent-children routes).
 However for nested parent/child routes, it is a common practice to write routing configure in parent component including nested child routes in one location to maintain the correct tree structure.
 The bad thing about this is that the parent component need to know all the details of routing in child components, when define the route configuration.
+It is not too bad, if the nested parent-child routes are in a same module.
+But if nested routes involve multiple modules, it introduce too much coupling.
 Although one can configure nested routes in different child modules, but one have to make sure to have right route path starting from root, which unnecessarily makes child module know its parent.

 However the lazy loaded module behaves differently as show below:

 4. Lazy load module maintains its own context starting from parent component.
-That means you can define route configuration in lazy loaded module using forChild() as itself as root.
+That means you can define route configuration in lazy loaded module using forChild(), treating itself as root.
 The routing tree is then appended to its parent routing tree after the module is lazy loaded.
-This way parent and child route configuration are completely isolated with each other.
-There is a common practice in lazy loaded module using a empty path for the host component in lazy loaded module, and define its children underneath it (see ref 12 for example).
+In this way, the route configurations in parent and child modules are completely isolated with each other.
+It is a common practice in lazy loaded module to use a empty path for the host component in lazy loaded module, and define its children underneath it (see ref 12 for example).

+// app.module.ts
+export const ROUTES: Routes = [
+  { path: 'reports', loadChildren: '../reports/reports.module#ReportsModule' },
+];

+// reports.module.ts
+export const ROUTES: Routes = [
+  { path: '', component: ReportsComponent }
+];

+This module (reports.module) can then be used together with loadChildren and path in a parent module, letting AppModule dictate the URL.
+This creates a flexible module structure where your feature modules such as reports.module are “unaware” of their absolute path, they become relative paths based on the AppModule paths.

 Obviously the lazy loaded module has a better route configuration setup.
-There is a trick to use the same route configuration setup for eagerly loaded module, which is a preferred way suggested in ref 13.
+There is a trick to use the same route configuration setup for eagerly loaded module, which is a preferred way suggested in ref 12, 14.

 5. Eagerly load module using loadChildren (lazy format).
 A module can also be loaded eagerly using lazy loading syntax in order to take advantage of the isolated, append-able sub-route tree (see ref 12, 13, and 14).